 Avg.
 Session duration covers the number of seconds from all sessions / number of sessions.

 The way Google measures the number of seconds from a session depends on whether there is an “engagement hit” or not on the last page the visitor visits.

 A broken link is often also referred to as a “dead link”.
 Broken links are no longer working for one reason or another.
 Below we have listed a couple of reasons why broken links may occur.

 Before that, it should be mentioned that broken links could occur both internally and externally.
 You can link to pages on your own website that do not work, or pages on another website that also do not work.

-Google are not big fans of broken links, and sees it as detrimental to the user experience, which actually can affect your ranking.
+Google is not big fans of broken links, and sees it as detrimental to the user experience, which actually can affect your ranking.
 To find broken links, you do not have to sit manually and check every link on your website.
 Fortunately, there are various tools to check links.
 We have with great success used the program called Screaming Frog, which is available in both a free and a paid version.
 If you have never heard of this tool before we recommend reading our guide that explains how to use ScreamingFrog to conduct a technical SEO analysis.